-Why is your cat eating grass?
-Cats have actually eaten grass throughout history.
+Why do cats eat grass?
+Well, cats have actually eaten grass throughout history.
 Although they’re generally not too particular about the kind of grass they choose, some humans offer their felines cat grass, which is a safe and controlled alternative for kitties to get their greens.
 Despite what some believe, cat grass is not the same as catnip, which is a member of the mint family.
 Cat grass typically grows from rye, barley, oat or wheat seeds.

 Felines are obligate carnivores, which means they can live a healthy life eating only animal protein.
-So why are cats drawn to eating grass?
+So why do cats eat grass?
 Even if they’re fed a highly nutritious diet, most every cat enjoys chomping on many varieties of the green stuff, and there are good reasons for this proclivity.

 In the wild, cats sometimes eat grass after they’ve ingested their prey — and the prey itself likely had grass in its digestive system.
 Grass stimulates the cat’s urge to vomit, which can be nature’s way of expelling the parts of the prey that are not digestible.
 This is an instinctive behavior that all cats share.